Istanbul unprepared for next big deadly earthquake, say experts | DW | 18.08.2019

 As part of a pre-election strategy, the government issued an amnesty last year for unregulated construction work that brought in $3 billion (€3.1 billion) in extra tax revenue.
 Hundreds of thousands of illegal buildings were registered.

-Among the buildings to be registered was an apartment in Istanbul's Asian district of Kartal that collapsed in February, killing 21 people.
+Among the buildings registered was an apartment in Istanbul's Asian district of Kartal that collapsed in February, killing 21 people.
 Three floors of the eight-story building had been built illegally.

 Following the collapse of the building in Kartal authorities demolished several at-risk apartments in the district.